 Membership of the Students' Union is compulsory for all registered students of the University; the annual subscription for full-time and part-time students is set out later, in Rules and Procedures, Enrolment and Procedures and Fees Schedules, section 15.
 Fees.
-All alumni of the University are eligible for Life Membership.
+Only those persons who were enrolled as Life Members prior to January 1 1985, shall retain such membership.

 The Students' Union is governed by a Council consisting in the main of elected student representatives from the various faculties of the University.
 There are also representatives of the University Council, Life Members, the Staff Association and the Sports Association.
-The Council is elected annually.
+The Council is elected annually in May-June.

 The Students' Union has three full-time officers who are elected each year by popular ballot.
-They are the President, who is mainly the political figure-head of the Union; the Secretary/Treasurer, who organizes the smooth operation of the SU offices, keeps the membership rolls up to date, and oversees the financial operations; and the Women's Officer who represents women on campus and formulates, maintains and co-ordinates the Students' Union policy on women's affairs.
+They are the President, who is mainly the political figure-head of the Union; the Secretary/Treasurer, who organizes the smooth operation of the SU offices, keeps the membership rolls up to date, and oversees the financial operations; and the Women's Officer who represents women on campus and formulates, maintains and co-ordinates the Students' Union policy on women's affairs